-All TLD (external dose) and uranium in urine results for the years prior to 2012 are stored in a dose register (hardcopy) kept by the Radiation Safety Section and in electronic form for the years after 2012.
+All TLD (external dose) and uranium in urine results for the years prior to 2012 are stored in a dose register (hardcopy) kept by the Radiation Safety section in the Rössing archive and in electronic form for the years after 2012.
 The reports sent by external laboratories are stored in folders on the company's network system.
 All external doses obtained by electronic dosimeters and radon and radioactivity in dust results are also stored on the company's network system.
+Records are kept for such periods as prescribed by the NRPA.